EthanSNAU/CS386_project/Deliverables/Deliverable02.md

 </ol>

 ## 5. MVP
-The minimum viable product (MVP) for [app name] will prioritize the user's ability to create, modify, and listen to their chord progressions.
+The minimum viable product (MVP) for Musegen will prioritize the user's ability to create, modify, and listen to their chord progressions.
 This means that key/scale/complexity selection, individual note modification and listening will come first, with the piano being the default instrument.
 From there, we’ll perform interviews revolving around the product and play it by ear, asking if they are satisfied with their experience and what else they’d want to see in the app, if anything.
 In the absence of user feedback, functional requirements will be implemented going down the list (with the topmost ones holding more priority).
 If feedback is present, functional requirements will be modified to suit the needs of a wider user base.
 Afterwards, the process will be repeated, gathering more user feedback via interviews or online means (eg. Google Forms).

 ## 6. Use Cases
 ### 6.1 use case diagram